alessandroperales74/apc-scripting/SAP_SQLite_Python_ENG.md

 In this particular case, I'm fine with Excel files due to the size of the report BUT I need to warn you:

-- **If you want to export in an Excel File:** Often takes a bit more time and it opens automatically after you export it so you have to do an aditional step to close it, so you can read it after with pandas.

-And, you have to consider the wait time.
-It may depend of the size of your report.
-For example, if your report have 500k rows, you tecnically can export  it (since the row liwit in Excel is around 1 million rows) but SAP may crash due the wait time.
+- **If you want to export in an Excel File:** It often takes a bit more time and opens automatically after exporting, so you have to do an additional step to close it before reading it with Pandas.
+Also, consider the wait time.
+For example, if your report has 500k rows, you can technically export it (since the row limit in Excel is around 1 million rows), but SAP may crash due to the wait time.

 - **If you want to export in an txt/csv File:**: Is faster and it doesn't open automatically but it's a bit tricky if you find some line breaks or you have a text column with '|' character since that character is default SAP delimiter.
 In a 'Text' column, I often find this '||' 😒 ...
 With that being said: Be careful.